CocoaPods/Rainforest/README.md

 The above means that you can use the checked out version of CocoaPods for development and that you can experiment with your changes directly.
-If you would like CocoaPods to use pick up the changes of the other checked out dependencies, you can use the local git repos features of Bundler:
+If you would like CocoaPods to pick up the changes of the other checked out dependencies, you can use the local git repos features of Bundler:

 ```